githedgehog/docs/docs/user-guide/connections.md

 ### VPC-Loopback

-Required to implement a workaround for the local VPC peering (when both VPC are attached to the same switch) which is caused by the hardware limitation of the currently supported switches.
+VPC-Loopback connections are required in order to implement a workaround for the local VPC peering (when both VPC are attached to the same switch), which is caused by a hardware limitation of the currently supported switches.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2